benjif/rakubyexample/README.md

 ## Contributing

 To contribute, fork this repository and add any examples to the `examples` folder.
 Then, generate the HTML and CSS.

-If you'd like to contribute without making a pull request, feel free to add an issue.

 ### Dependencies